PKTINOS/PKod/README.md

     roiz

 > Loops r and o until value is z.
 Value never reaches z, because after r we have o, thus "o-1" or "n" is the max symbol ever reached, which is before z

+##### Infinite loop

+    +-i0

+> Any value works in the place of 0.
+Adds then removes 1 from the value.
+Value stays 0 after each iteration, thus you won't run out of memory any time soon

+##### Loop until certain key is pressed

+    j_i0

+> Any char can replace \_, and the certain key to be pressed is 0, which can be changed to whatever key you want to wait for

+##### Loop until any key is pressed

+    j

+> Waits for any key, then continues